Voicestripe/Nairacoin/README.md

 Nairacoin will eliminate transaction fees associated with credit cards.

-# Nairacoin si built on wht exactly?
+# Nairacoin is built on what exactly?

 Nairacoin is built on blockchain Technoogy.
 A block chain is a transaction database shared by all nodes participating in a system based on the Bitcoin protocol.